 Appendix D: Draft Intake Application Form

-NOTE: We lay out an approach to stage gate criteria at a high level of detail but expect the MTA(s) in consultation with the MTAB to further refine the criteria discussed here.
+NOTE: We lay out an approach to stage-gate criteria at a high-level of detail but expect the MTA(s) in consultation with the MTAB to further refine the criteria discussed here.
 We caution against using this document prescriptively; it only lays out one possible approach.

 The MTWG discussed leveraging existing processes and intake forms.
 Currently, the utilities use one intake form for consideration of new measures as well as new RA programs.
 This form can be found on the ETP/ETCC website, and on each utilities’ website, such as at sceideas.com.
 For the sake of space, we will not replicate that form here.
 However, we suggest that this form can be incorporated into the Draft Intake Application Form in Sections 2 (required items) and Section 3 (optional items).
 The MTWG also liked NEEA’s pre-screening questions that each applicant can ask themselves.
 We have replicated those questions here in Section 1.